parshakov-code/time-series-data-downloader/README.md

 # Time Series Data Downloader
 Time-Series Data Downloader (TSD) is an open-source Python tool for automating the download and preprocessing of Landsat 1–9 (including MSS and panchromatic), Sentinel-2, GEDI, and other satellite datasets from Google Earth Engine, Copernicus, and NASA Earthdata, for user-selected MGRS tiles.
 TSD preserves the original spectral and spatial resolutions of all products.

-TSD integrates modern preprocessing algorithms—including Cloud Score+ for Sentinel-2 cloud detection, SCS+C topographic illumination correction, wildfire-smoke masking, MSS-to-TM co-registration, and other routines—helping researchers produce high-quality datasets ready for multi-resolution time-series analysis, an emerging class of techniques that can fully utilize the unique information provided by each sensor.
+TSD integrates modern preprocessing algorithms—including Cloud Score+ for Sentinel-2 cloud detection, SCS+C topographic illumination correction, wildfire-smoke masking, MSS-to-TM co-registration, and other routines—helping researchers produce high-quality datasets ready for multi-resolution time-series analysis (e.g., UC-Change), an emerging class of techniques that can fully utilize the unique information provided by each sensor.

 ---